 Some funds invest in securities which are denominated in different currencies.
 Movements in currency exchange rates can affect the return of investments.

-For further information on risks please see the “Risk Factors” section of
+For further information on risks please see the “Risk Factors” section of the prospectus.

 Important information